Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 A 45-minute argument ensued before Maynard finally removed the restraints and Henricks was taken in for emergency surgery.
 The surgery, which Henricks alleged was made more extensive by Maynard’s delay in removing the restraints, caused nerve damage to Henricks’ right leg.

 The claims against Gonzalez arose from her “consistent refusal to prescribe a medication called Neurontin for the pain caused by the nerve damage, in spite of the view of several other doctors, including specialists, that Neurontin was necessary to treat Henricks’ pain.”
-Instead she prescribed Motrin, which was not effective and caused ...
+Instead she prescribed Motrin, which was not effective and caused him to suffer ...

 In March 2015, the Michigan Supreme Court concluded that a gag order entered in criminal proceedings against Wayne County officials charged with corruption in a jail building project must be reviewed.